AJHissh/Real-Time-C-YOLO-TorchScript-CUDA-Object-Detection-with-Detection-Driven-Actions/readme.md

 1. Place the torchscript file within the Release folder where the .exe file was created
 2. Move required files from Libtorch, Cuda, OpenCV, NVTX and Visual Studio folders into the Release folder
-3. Fix all paths in code to fit your setup
+3. Modify all paths in code to fit your setup